anaisbetts/aluqard/README.md

 ### License

 Aluqard is free to use for non-commercial projects, and is free to use for a 30-day trial in commercial software.
-If you would like to use this library in a commercial product, please contact the author at anais@anaisbetts.org to negotiate a license.
+If you would like to use this library in a commercial product for a one-time fee, please contact the author at anais@anaisbetts.org

+* Individual users who have submitted a non-trivial Pull Request: $0
+* Organizations / startups with less than 10 employees or individuals: $20
+* Organizations with more than 10 employees: Contact me